• Skip to primary navigation

 Instructions

-- Fill the half pint canning jars with marmalade, wipe the rims and place the flat lid on.
-Twist a metal band on the jar.
+• Fill half pint canning jars with the marmalade, wipe the rims and place the flat lid on.
+Twist a metal band on the jar. just until finger tip tight.
 Repeat until all jars are filled.

-- Process marmalade in a hot water bath for 20 minutes.
-Uncover and turn off the heat.
+• Process marmalade in a hot water bath for 20 minutes.
+Uncover the pot and turn off the heat.
 Wait 5 minutes before removing the jars from the canning pot.
 Place the hot jars on a towel to cool.

 Recipe Expert Tips